 The second thing you need to know is the average movement, range, or volatility of the cryptocurrency you are currently trading.
 But why is this so important?

 Most traders, around 70% – 90% get stopped out by normal rotations of the market.
 Regular up and down movements occur every day.

-To avoid this you need to zoom out a little bit and take a look at what the average movement of the market is.
+To avoid this you need to zoom out a little bit and take a look at the average movement of the market.

 You can also use an indicator called Average True Range, or ATR for short.
 This tool will help you analyze the average range of the market.

 What you do next is to put your stop loss at a safe distance outside of the standard rotations.

 Don’t put it too far out because your stop loss will be too wide and you will lose size.
 Just enough to not get caught by the market.

 The more you practice the better your stop losses will be.